 Table 1: Hours per week of planned uptime for LIGO and Virgo detectors under various approaches to maintenance and commissioning time.
+X+Y means X hours due to planned maintenance, Y due to planned commissioning, of the other detector(s).

-The status quo, shown in green above, maximizes TC resulting in 9 hours of Virgo observing alone, 12 hours of DC and 147 hours of TC (91%).
-Under this approach the least sensitive detector in the network performs all of the the single interferometer observing.
-On the other hand the two most sensitive detectors plan to would plan to be online for 157 hours (93%).
+The status quo, shown in green above, maximizes triple coincidence (TC) resulting in 9 hours of Virgo observing alone, 12 hours of double coincidence (DC) and 147 hours of TC (91%).
+None of the LIGO detectors will plan to observe alone.

-It is possible to have no planned single detector observation time.
+It is possible to have no planned single detector observation time, shown in black.
 However, as stated above it is very difficult for us to alter the current maintenance schedules at the LIGO sites.

 A middle strategy, shown in red, of keeping the (almost) synchronized LIGO maintenance times, but staggering the commissioning investigations gives 3 hours of Virgo observing alone, 24 hours of DC and 141 hours of TC.

+Strategy for O3

-We believe that the status quo of maximizing TC is case-by-casethe best strategy going forward for O3.
-We expect that some commissioning investigations will be opportunistic, occurring when other instruments are offline.
+Going forward for O3, we’ll keep the status quo of maximizing TC.
+If there is a necessity of staggered HL commissioning in a particular week, LIGO run managers will approve on case-by-case basis.
+We expect that some commissioning investigations will be opportunistic, occurring when other two instruments are offline.

 In the event that KAGRA joins O3 we will revisit this strategy.